 - a tendency to grow very quickly

 Eucalyptus, of course, possesses both qualities, and eucalyptus trees have been used for that very purpose in places like Algeria and Lebanon.
 The trees work this magic by absorbing the excess moisture and evaporating naturally through their leaves.

 In case you were wondering, eucalyptus oil is “harvested” via a steam distillation process that removes the oil from the fresh, mature leaves and branch tips of older trees.
 Approximately 25 species of eucalyptus trees in Australia are grown mainly for their oil.

 Eucalyptus is prized for its rosy heartwood and creamy sapwood, not to mention its ripply grain patterns and “knotty” look.
 Because it’s a hardwood, eucalyptus is used for floors, and the perfect eucalyptus floors are made with “strand-woven” eucalyptus planks for their exceptional strength durability.
 Like bamboo flooring, eucalyptus flooring is often harder than traditional hardwood rivals like oak, walnut, or maple.

 Here’s an important point.
 Like bamboo, eucalyptus grows quickly (in as little as 3-4 years), making it a truly sustainable resource.
 It has “knots” rather than culms, which is basically bamboo’s version of a knot!

 An Affordable Option

 Here’s the best part.
 When you buy your strand-woven eucalyptus floor from Ambient, you’ll get the best price, the lowest-cost shipping, and the highest-quality product available anywhere.
-We’re proud of our A+ BBB certification and committed to supporting you throughout the simple installation process.
+We’re proud of our A+ BBB certification and are committed to supporting you throughout the simple installation process.